noiseprotocol/noise_spec/noise.md

 Big-endian is preferred because:

+ * Some ciphers use big-endian internally (e.g. GCM, SHA2).
  * While it's true that bignum libraries, Curve25519, Curve448, and ChaCha20/Poly1305 use little-endian, these will likely be handled by specialized libraries.